 Santa Cruz is a t-shirt-heavy town.
-We print tees for all kinds of activities.
+We print tees for all kinds of things.

 But I have t-shirts that remind me of what the trip was like, back in the ‘90s when my wife Rhumba and I commuted to the Valley together.
 This one is from that era.

-Emily’s Bakery has been around for almost 40 years; and for almost 40 years it’s been the only place to get a good coffee and pastry to go at 5:30 in the morning.
+Emily’s Bakery has been a Santa Cruz Westside institution for almost 40 years; and for almost 40 years it’s been the only place to get a good coffee and pastry to go at 5:30 in the morning.
 We had jobs in Milpitas, 40 miles away, with a 6:30 AM start time; the early schedule cut 30 minutes off the commute each way.

 Emily’s was our launch pad; around 5:40 am, we’d pull into the brightly-lit parking lot and run in for coffee and a bag of rolls for the road.

-In the pre-dawn darkness, Emily’s was the only spot of light and activity on Mission: a strange, busy depot that fueled not cars, but people, for the long trip over the hill.
+In the pre-dawn darkness, Emily’s was the only spot of light and activity on Mission Street: a strange, busy depot that fueled not cars but people for the long trip over the hill.
 And it was decorated with images of zebras.

 Cars came and went constantly, headlights gleaming.
 Person after person in business casual trudged through the door under the sign that read “Relax.
 You Have Plenty of Time.”
 You lie, Emily, or we wouldn’t be coming to you for caffeine and sugar before the sun comes up.

 Twenty-odd years later, we no longer commute.
-Emily’s still opens at 5:30 am without us.
+Emily’s still opens at 5:30 am, but without us.
 I imagine that the early commute is more popular than ever, and that those who drive 17 in darkness still launch from Emily’s.
-They don’t seem to sell t-shirts anymore, but zebras are the bakery’s icon ven now.
+They don’t seem to sell t-shirts anymore, but zebras are the bakery’s icon even now.
 Emily liked zebras, from either end.